 - Shoes: To keep moving, we must avoid puddles, snow.
 Running shoes with little mesh will work very well because it prevents moisture from getting into the shoe.
 Wearing shoes slightly larger than your regular shoe is always ideal since the feet swell during running, thereby causing more chill, or you can consider waterproof boots.

-- Head: Always remember to protect your head and ear with suitable fleece, hat, or headband.
+- Head: Always remember to protect your head and ear with a suitable fleece, hat, or headband.
 Also, consider applying petroleum jelly or protective balm.

 Running in cold weather could be very deceptive because you may think there is no need to drink because of the cold.
-When you run in the cold, there is a high risk of dehydration because cold dries out your throat.
+When you run in the cold, there is a high risk of dehydration because the cold dries out your throat.
 Though you will lose fewer liquids during winter, sipping water or an energy drink is very helpful during and after the run.